marcguyer/marcguyer.github.io/content/posts/mezzio-example/functional-testing.md

 ## Legacy ZF Testing Tools

-Those experienced with [Zend Framework MVC](https://docs.zendframework.com/zend-mvc/) applications are likely familiar with the [zend-test](https://docs.zendframework.com/zend-test/) library for ZF3, or [Zend\\Test](https://framework.zend.com/manual/2.4/en/modules/zend.test.introduction.html) for ZF2 and maybe even [Zend_Test](https://framework.zend.com/manual/1.12/en/zend.test.introduction.html), the old ZF1 testing framework.
+Those experienced with [Laminas MVC](https://docs.laminas.dev/laminas-mvc/) (FKA Zend Framework MVC) applications are likely familiar with the [laminas-test](https://docs.laminas.dev/laminas-test/) library, or [Zend\\Test](https://framework.zend.com/manual/2.4/en/modules/zend.test.introduction.html) for ZF v2 and maybe even [Zend_Test](https://framework.zend.com/manual/1.12/en/zend.test.introduction.html), the old ZF v1 testing framework.

 The documentation for these components allude to _unit testing_ your application using these tools.
 That, unfortunately is a misnomer.
-All of the testing libraries provided by Zend Framework support _integration testing_ or _functional testing_ your code, but certainly not _unit testing_.
+All of the testing libraries provided by Laminas are geared for _integration testing_ or _functional testing_ your code, but not really _unit testing_.
 The difference between unit tests and integration tests is dramatic.
 Those differences have been blogged about at length.
 Check the goog for more information about the different types of tests.

 ## A Basic Example

 Let's start with an example functional test of your new complete Mezzio application middleware stack.
-This example should be somewhat familiar if you're used to how [zend-test](https://docs.zendframework.com/zend-test/) works with old MVC apps.
-We'll test the ping route that comes with the [Mezzio Skeleton Application](https://github.com/zendframework/zend-expressive-skeleton).
+This example should be somewhat familiar if you're used to how [laminas-test](https://docs.laminas.dev/laminas-test/) works with old MVC apps.
+We'll test the ping route that comes with the [Mezzio Skeleton Application](https://github.com/mezzio/mezzio-skeleton).

 You may have noticed that skeleton comes with some basic tests of the simple handlers that come with the skeleton.
 We'll show those in a later post.
 For now, we're going to start with a functional test of the `GET /api/ping` REST endpoint from end to end.
 This test will exercise the entire stack so we can prove that the endpoint "works".